-The NEM tariff allows customers with on-site generation (primarily rooftop solar photovoltaic (PV) equipment) to receive a retail-based credit (for generation plus transmission and distribution rates less certain public purpose program and other nonby-passable charges) for the energy they send out to the grid to offset the cost of their consumption within the month and within an annual true-up period.
-This results in residential NEM customers being compensated over \$0.30/kWh for electricity that, according to the CPUC's 2022 Avoided Cost Calculator, is worth approximately \$0.05/kWh.
+The NEM tariff allows customers with on-site generation (primarily rooftop solar photovoltaic (PV) equipment) to receive a retail-based credit (for generation plus transmission and distribution rates less certain public purpose program and other nonby-passable charges) for the energy they send out to the grid to offset the cost of their consumption within the month and within an annual true-up period.8 This results in residential NEM customers being compensated over \$0.30/kWh for electricity that, according to the CPUC's 2022 Avoided Cost Calculator, is worth approximately \$0.05/kWh.
 This 20+ cent premium is paid by non-participating customers, resulting in a cost shift.
-As of December 31, 2022, the estimated annual NEM cost shift for PG&E customers reached \$2.7 billion after an \$842 million increase over the previous year, due to both 2022 rate increases and accelerating adoption.
-The December 2022 NEM Decision (D.22-12-056) replaced NEM with a "Net Billing Tariff," which instead compensates all exported electricity according to CPUC's Avoided Cost Calculator.
-This, combined with other changes, is estimated to reduce the cost shift from future installations by about 50%.
-This means that while the burden on non-participants will grow at a slower pace than it has historically, NEM/NBT will continue to be a source of affordability pressure for the foreseeable future.
+As of December 31, 2023, the estimated annual NEM cost shift for PG&E customers reached \$3.6 billion after an \$869 million increase over the previous year, due to both 2023 rate increases and accelerating adoption.
+The December 2022 NEM Decision (D.22-12-056) replaced NEM with a "Net Billing Tariff (NBT)," which instead compensates all exported electricity according to CPUC's Avoided Cost Calculator.
+This, combined with other changes, is estimated to reduce the cost shift from future NBT eligible installations by about 50%.
+NEM 2.0 eligibility ended on April 15, 2023.

-The Tier 1 rate applies to usage between zero and the customer's baseline amount, while the Tier 2 rate applies to usage above baseline.
+5 The Tier 1 rate applies to usage between zero and the customer's baseline amount, while the Tier 2 rate applies to usage above baseline.
 The composite Tier 1 rate is calculated by adding any revenues from a fixed charge or a minimum bill amount to Tier 1 energy revenues, then dividing by Tier 1 sales.
 Thus, the composite Tier 1 rate exceeds the nominal Tier 1 rate actually paid by customers for Tier 1 kWh usage.

-Because the composite Tier 1 rate exceeds the actual Tier 1 rate, the resulting nominal rates have a ratio that exceeds 1.25-to-1.
+6 Because the composite Tier 1 rate exceeds the actual Tier 1 rate, the resulting nominal rates have a ratio that exceeds 1.25-to-1.

-It is worth noting that Schedule E-TOU-C, the default TOU rate schedule approved by the CPUC, while providing better price signals to customers to shift their electric usage from high-cost peak hours to low-cost off-peak ones, still has a two-tiered structure that disincentivizes customers from switching to electric appliances.
+7 It is worth noting that Schedule E-TOU-C, the default TOU rate schedule approved by the CPUC, while providing better price signals to customers to shift their electric usage from high-cost peak hours to low-cost off-peak ones, still has a two-tiered structure that disincentivizes customers from switching to electric appliances.

-The 2016 NEM successor tariff decision, Decision (D.)16-01-044, required customers to pay certain non-bypassable charges on all usage not offset by on-site generation, reducing some of this cross-subsidization.
+8 The 2016 NEM successor tariff decision, Decision (D.)16-01-044, required customers to pay certain non-bypassable charges on all usage not offset by on-site generation, reducing some of this cross-subsidization.